 - Press Windows Key + R to open the Run dialog.
 Now enter msconfig and press Enter or click OK.

-- Navigate to Services tab, check Hide all Microsoft services and click on Disable all button.
+- Navigate to the Services tab, check to Hide all Microsoft services, and click on Disable all button.

-- Go to Startup tab and click on Open Task Manager.
+- Go to the Startup tab and click on Open Task Manager.

-- List of startup applications will now appear.
-Right click the first entry on the list and choose Disable from the menu.
+- A list of startup applications will now appear.
+Right-click the first entry on the list and choose Disable from the menu.
 Repeat this step for all entries on the list.

-- When asked to restart your PC, choose the option to restart it now.
+- When asked to restart your PC, could you choose the option to renew it now?

-Keep in mind that you need to save changes and restart your PC in order to apply them.
+Remember to save changes and restart your PC to apply them.
 Once your PC restarts, check if the issue appears.
 Keep enabling applications and services until you find the problematic application.

 - Open the Settings app.
 You can do that quickly by pressing Windows Key + I.

-- Once the Settings app opens, navigate to Apps section.
+- Once the Settings app opens, navigate to the Apps section.

 - From the menu on the left select Default apps.
 In the right pane, scroll down to the Reset to the Microsoft recommended defaults and click the Reset button.

 After resetting file associations to default, the problem with unresponsive File Explorer should be resolved.